-- Representation by McPhie Law would urge you to organize your thinking and support.
+- Legal representation would urge you to organize your thinking and support.
 The “false” accusations could be mistakes, miscommunications, or misunderstandings.
 Reasonable people can work out such things.

 So, it is in your interest to plan a response with notes, records, receipts, journal entries, phone reports, bank accounts, and so on.
 If you have the evidence, you can organize an alternative defense against the accusations.
 In some cases, this means calling on witnesses to the event or to your version of the issue.

 Get a lawyer

 - Some courts don’t admit attorneys.
 But, if you are called to other civil courts, you should have representation.
 In Civil Court, false accusations can have big consequences, so you want the legal advice to represent your interests.
 With the potential for criminal charges or financial damages, you need representation